bmsohwinc/bmsohwinc.github.io.wip/_news/announcement_1.md

 related_posts: false
 ---

-Yay!
-Starting my BTech in CSE at [IIT Bhubaneswar](https://www.iitbbs.ac.in/)!
+Pursuing BTech in CSE at [IIT Bhubaneswar](https://www.iitbbs.ac.in/)!